 Delft University of Technology, Delft, the Netherlands

-*Not officially mentioned as co-applicant due to formalities.
+*Not officially mentioned as Co-PI due to formalities.
 Reference of formal applicant available upon request.

-*Not officially mentioned as co-applicant due to formalities.
+*Not officially mentioned as Co-PI due to formalities.
 Reference of formal applicant available upon request.

 The aim of the AI for Integrated Diagnostics (AIID) research line is to join forces of radiomics and pathomics to create trustworthy models to aid clinicians in decision making.
 Read more on the project page or the news article on the grant.